Student-centric advice and objective recommendations

 Necessary FAFSA Materials: What You Need to Apply

-The Free Application for Federal Student Aid or FAFSA is one of the primary ways that students can apply for financial aid.
+The Free Application for Federal Student Aid, or FAFSA, is the primary way that students can apply for financial aid.
 This includes need-based financial aid that encompasses grants, student loans and work study.
 However, this also includes aid that isn’t need-based as the FAFSA is also a required part of the scholarship application process for some colleges, states, and scholarship organizations.

 One of the best ways to simplify the FAFSA process is by getting organized beforehand.
-First, students will want to create their Federal Student Aid ID.
+First, and most importantly, students will want to create their Federal Student Aid ID (FSA ID).
+To create your FSA ID, you will need your social security number (if you have one) and a personal email address.
 Once this is complete, students will want to have some additional materials on-hand to answer all of the questions.
 The specific materials that students need will depend upon whether the student is a dependent or an independent student.

 Additionally, if you are looking for even more help when filling out your FAFSA, you can check out our FAFSA 101 Guide which will guide you every step of the way.